Drcatassistant/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

-# Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
-**1.Implementation of logic gates using verilog HDL**
+# 1.Implementation of logic gates using verilog HDL

 Developed by : Jackson Raj